PowerShellPod/show-notes/README.md

-# show-notes
+# Show Notes

-Contains the show notes for the PowerShell Podcast
+Contains the show notes for the [PowerShell Podcast](https://powershellpodcast.podbean.com/)